madCode/rss-to-e-reader/README.md

-# RSS-to-e-Reader
+# Article-to-e-Reader
-RSS-to-e-Reader is a modular open source python library that allows you to send articles to your eReader with the push of a button.
+Article-to-e-Reader is a modular open source python library that allows you to send articles to your eReader with the push of a button.

 ## Supported Inputs
 - TinyTinyRSS: the TtrssCollector allows pulling articles directly from your TinyTinyRSS reader.